Bowel (Colorectal) Cancer

 Symptoms and diagnosis of bowel (colorectal) cancer

 “Bowel (colorectal) cancer is the 4th most common cancer in the UK after breast, lung and prostate cancer.
-In the UK around 41,900 people are diagnosed with bowel cancer each year.”
-Cancer Research UK January 2016
+Around 44,100 people in the UK are newly diagnosed with bowel cancer each year' (Cancer Research UK, 2017-2019).

 People who do not have classic symptoms or who are considerably younger than average when they develop the disease often experience misdiagnoses and delayed treatment.